FabioBatSilva/TinyWheel/README.md

 **Wheel info**

-The first step to generate they *key* is to retreive some information from your wheel.
+The first step to generate the *key* is to retreive some information from your wheel.
 While running on info mode the *TinyWheel* will scan for your wheel and retreive the name, bluetooth address and the secret that you need to generate the *key*.

 Run the following command to flash *TinyWheel* in info mode